aws-samples/amazon-athena-connector-for-microsoft-powerbi/README.md

-## Creating awesome dashboards quickly on Microsoft Power BI using Amazon Athena
+## Creating dashboards quickly on Microsoft Power BI using Amazon Athena

-This repository contains the Cloudformation template to deploy the dependencies for the blog post: "Creating awesome dashboards quickly on Microsoft Power BI using Amazon Athena".
+Code to accompany AWS blog "[Creating dashboards quickly on Microsoft Power BI using Amazon Athena](https://aws.amazon.com/blogs/big-data/creating-dashboards-quickly-on-microsoft-power-bi-using-amazon-athena/)"

+## Security
+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the [LICENSE](LICENSE) file.